Mapping a 50-spin-qubit network through correlated sensing: Methods

 Here, we outline a general procedure for mapping the network by performing specific spin-chain and high-resolution $\deltah{i}$ measurements.
 The mapping-problem resembles a graph search, with the NV electron spin used as root \cite{gross_handbook_2004}.
 We base the protocol on a breadth-first like search, which yields a spanning tree as output, completely characterising the network.
 The following pseudocode describes the protocol:

 New vertices that are detected by chained measurements are iteratively added, once we verify that a vertex was not characterised before (i.e. has a duplicate in the spanning tree $T$).
 The function MeasureCoupling($v,f$) performs a spin-echo double resonance sequence between vertex $v$ and a frequency $f$, (a spin chain of length $i-1$ is used to access $v$) and checks whether a single, resolvable coupling is present (stored in the boolean variable `singlecoupling').
 In the case that $v$ is the electron spin ($el$) an electron-nuclear DD(RF) sequence is performed \cite{taminiau_detection_2012,bradley_tenqubit_2019}.
-The function CheckVertex($w,T$) instructs the experimenter to perform a number of spin-chain and electron-nuclear double resonance measurements, comparing the vertex $w$ and its position in the network with that of the (possibly duplicate) vertex $k$ (see Supplementary Section \ref{sec:sup_algorithm}).
+The function CheckVertex($w,T$) instructs the experimenter to perform a number of spin-chain and electron-nuclear double resonance measurements, comparing the vertex $w$ and its position in the network with that of the (possibly duplicate) vertex $k$ (see Supplementary Note 5).
 If one of these measurements is not consistent with our knowledge of $k$, we conclude $w$ is a unique vertex and add it to $T$.
 If all measurements coincide with our knowledge of $k$, we conclude it is the same vertex and merge $w$ and $k$.
 If the CheckVertex($w,T$) is inconclusive (e.g. due to limited measurement resolution), we do not add $w$ to $T$.
+Note that the measurement resolution, determined by the nuclear $\ttwo$-time, is expected to decrease for spins further away from the NV center (See Supplementary Note 2).
+This eventually limits the number of unique spins that can be identified and added to the network map.

 The platform-independent procedure outlined above can be complemented by logic based on the 3D spatial structure of the system \cite{abobeih_atomicscale_2019}.
 For example, when the CheckVertex($w,T$) function is inconclusive, one can sometimes still conclude that $w$ must be unique (or vice versa equal to $k$), based on the restricted number of possible physical positions of these two spins in 3D space \cite{abobeih_atomicscale_2019}.
 In practice, we alternate the graph search procedure with calls to a positioning algorithm \cite{abobeih_atomicscale_2019}, which continuously checks whether the spanning tree $T$ is physical and aides in the identification of possible duplicates.